A small but infuriating CSS bug in IE… No shit.

 I’m creating a box with rounded corners around some content using my usual method:

-- Place empty
+- Place empty s with

 ids above and below the content

 - Create background images for the top and bottom of the boxs, and put them in (with fixed width and height for the) with CSS

 - Continue the border along either side of the contentwith CSS borders

 All well and good.
 Only, on IE6/Win, the topwouldn’t shrink to less than about 16px, leaving a gap of whitespace below the 8px high background image.